SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 Gets the properties saved in the columns in the library for the item specified by the item id.
 To get to the contents of the file, add a "Get file content" step, and use the "File identifier" property returned by this action.
 When using this with the On-Premises Data Gateway, you may need to manually enter the name of the library to connect to.

 ### Get files (properties only)
 Gets the properties saved in the columns in the library for all folders and files stored in the library.
 You can also filter down to the items that match a condition.
 To work with the output from this action, use the **Apply to each** section.
-When using this with the On-Premises Data Gateway, you may need to be manually enter the name of the library to connect to.
-For more information about this action, visit the following documentation: [In-depth analysis into **Get items** and **Get files** SharePoint actions for flows in Power Automate](../power-automate/guidance/working-with-get-items-and-get-files.md).
+When using this with the On-Premises Data Gateway, you may need to manually enter the name of the library to connect to.
+For more info about this action, see: [In-depth analysis into **Get items** and **Get files** SharePoint actions for flows in Power Automate](../power-automate/guidance/working-with-get-items-and-get-files.md).

 ### Get folder metadata
 Gets info about the folder.
 Uses a file identifier to select the folder.